propi/rdfrules/gui/README.md

 | Constaint -> Name | Name of a constraint to be used | Yes |  |
 | Threshold -> Values | Values for "Only predicates" and "Without predicates" constraints. | No |  |

 For patterns of individual atom items we can use several predefined types with values.
-See the [http](../http) module for more details about patterns, thresholds and constraints.
+See the [http](../http) module and the [root](../) for more details about patterns, thresholds and constraints.

 #### Actions